HomeLearning CenterWhat Are Recurring Payments and How Automation Can Streamline the Processes

 To ensure that your business gets paid on time, you need to decide the step-by-step procedure on how you’d like to remind the customers.

 For starters, you can start with a gentle reminder that you trigger based on the payment term you’ve applied to your service.
-Perhaps you’d like to send the reminders every end of month, or maybe you have a tighter deadline when it comes to payment due date.
-Customers have their preferences regarding messaging channels, so remember to send the reminders to a platform they access most.
+Perhaps you’d like to send reminders every end of the month, or maybe you have a tighter deadline when it comes to payment due dates.
+Customers have their preferences regarding messaging channels, so remember to send the reminders to the platform they access most.

-This is what Peakflo specializes at.
-With Peakflo, set how often you’d like to trigger the reminder, such as before or after due date, every month, and more options.
+This is what Peakflo specializes in.
+With Peakflo, set how often you’d like to trigger the reminder, such as before or after the due date, every month, and more options.
 If necessary, repeat the reminders in a specific interval for an even tighter customer loop.

-Moreover, populate the payment reminder workflow with a variety of actions, both manual and automatic, from Email and WhatsApp reminders to letter of demand and legal escalation.
+Moreover, populate the payment reminder workflow with a variety of actions, both manual and automatic, from Email and WhatsApp reminders to letters of demand and legal escalation.

 4. Customize the Reminder Message for Better Communications